 When two paired legs are in contact with the ground, define the \textit{stance frame} as the right-handed inertial coordinate frame with the $z-$axis pointing up and the $y-$axis pointing from the right toe to the left toe, with the origin at the midpoint between the toes.
 Define the \textit{body frame} as the right-handed coordinate frame with the $z-$axis normal to the robot's dorsal plane and the $y-$axis pointing from the robot's right hip to its left, with the origin at the robot's center of mass.
 The term {\em pose} will denote the transformation in $SE(3)$ that maps the stance frame to the body frame.
 Define the set $\mathcal{S} \subset SE(3)$ of \emph{sagittal poses} as $\mathcal{S} := \{(p_x, 0, p_z)\} \times \mathcal{P}$, where $\mathcal{P}$ denotes the {\em pitches} --- i.e., the set of rotations around the stance frame that fix the y-axis --- and define the \emph{sagittal velocities}, $\mathcal{V} \subset \mathbb{R}^6$, as $\mathcal{V} = \{(\dot{p}_x,\,0,\,\dot{p}_z,\,0,\, \alpha,\,0)\}$.
 This anchoring controller must make $\mathcal{S} \times \mathcal{V}$ attracting and invariant under the resulting closed loop dynamics.

 Assume that the robot behaves as a single rigid body with massless legs, and that two feet are in contact with the ground, either the front feet or the hind feet.
-Suppose further that the robot's legs do not slip or reach kinematic singularity.
+Suppose further that the robot's legs do not slip, reach kinematic singularity, or require more torque than the motors can provide.
 In this configuration, the robot can directly actuate five of the torso's six degrees of freedom.
 It cannot directly produce a torque about the line between the toes, i.e. in the pitch direction, so this rotational degree of freedom must remain coupled to the $x$ and $z$ translational degrees of freedom.
 Templates defined in the sagittal plane expect and account for this coupling between $x$, $z$, and pitch, so this anchoring controller reserves those degrees of actuation for the template controller.
 Since the remaining degrees of freedom are fully actuated, the anchoring can use one controller to stabilize the lateral position while a second controller stabilizes the orientation.

 Let the lateral translation controller take the familiar potential-dissipative form (proportional-derivative, for these translational components of the pose),